altdesktop/playerctl/README.md

 sudo ninja -C mesonbuild install
 ```

-Note that you need `meson >= 0.50.0` installed.
+Note that you need `meson` installed.
 In case your distro only has an older version of meson in its repository you can install the newest version via pip:

 ```
 pip3 install meson